 Some common signs that you may benefit from voice therapy include hoarseness, vocal fatigue, reduced vocal range, complete loss of voice, frequent throat clearing, and throat discomfort when speaking.
 Voice therapy is also valuable for transgender individuals seeking to modify their voice to better align with their gender identity.

-What specific health conditions is voice therapy beneficial for?
+What is voice therapy beneficial for?

 Who can practice voice therapy?